×

 Care of Lilacs and Ironbark

-Care of Lilacs and Ironbark include pruning, fertilizers, watering etc. Lilacs pruning is done Prune after flowering, Prune prior to new growth, Remove dead leaves and Remove dead or diseased plant parts and Ironbark pruning is done No pruning needed, Remove dead leaves and Remove deadheads.
+Care of Lilacs and Ironbark include pruning, fertilizers, watering etc. Lilacs pruning is done Prune after flowering, Prune prior to new growth, Remove dead leaves and Remove dead or diseased plant parts and Ironbark pruning is done Remove dead leaves and Remove deadheads.
 In summer Lilacs needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Ironbark needs Lots of watering and in winter, it needs Average Water.